The Key Ingredients of an Ideal Content Management System

 The easy-to-use entry editor in Contentful with descriptive help text [Source]

-The user interface should also allow users to quickly reuse branded elements.
+The CMS Design should also allow users to quickly reuse branded elements.
 A component-based approach, which allows chunks of content to be moved and reused as per requirements, can give content editors a great deal of flexibility.
 The WordPress content editor takes this approach, with blocks (such as paragraphs, lists and images) of content which can be assembled and rearranged to create engaging web layouts.

 The block editor in WordPress [Source]